Zara Si Zindagi

-It is the remake of the Tamil film Varumayin Niram Sivappu (1980), which was simultaneously shot in Telugu as Aakali Rajyam (1981), directed by Balachander himself.
+It was the remake of the Tamil film Varumayin Niram Sivappu (1980), which was directed by Balachander himself.
 Zara Si Zindagi's story was written by Balachander, while the dialogues were written by Gulzar.

 Plot

-Rakesh, a young man who has an M.A. in philosophy comes to Delhi from Bihar looking for a job.
-Rakesh, along with his friend Amit of Bengal lives in a slum.
-One day Amit's friend Tilak from Punjab goes to that dilapidated cottage for staying where Rakesh and Amit reside.
+Rakesh, a young man who has an M.A. in philosophy, comes to Delhi from Bihar looking for a job.
+Rakesh, along with his friend Amit from Bengal lives in a slum.
+One day Amit's friend Tilak from Punjab goes to that dilapidated cottage to stay where Rakesh and Amit reside.
 The three men share everything that they get to eat, but usually go without food.
-One day, Rakesh sees a girl named Kusum at a bus stop waiting for the next bus towards the railway station, Rakesh offers to carry her luggage to the railway station as bus service is closed and taxi drivers are on strike on that day.
+One day, Rakesh sees a girl named Kusum at a bus stop waiting for the next bus towards the railway station, Rakesh offers to carry her luggage to the railway station as the bus service is closed and taxi drivers are on strike on that day.
 On reaching the railway station, Kusum pays Rakesh to which he replies that he has no change.
 She rebukes him in Punjabi language assuming he does not speak the language that he is trying to cheat her.
 Rakesh tells her that he knows Punjabi.

 Rakesh once chases a man to his house to get back the 15 rupees which he looted from him by lying.
-The man enters a house, Rakesh follows him by running after him and reaches till that house and Kusum opens the door after knocking.
+The man enters a house, Rakesh follows him by running after him and reaches that house, and Kusum opens the door after knocking.
 Rakesh learns that the man is Kusum's father.
 Rakesh tells about the money and Kusum returns the money to Rakesh.
 Kusum is a small-time stage actress.
 Kusum goes to Rakesh's house to introduce him to her stage play director to replace an ill actor so that he could earn some money as she learned that Rakesh is unemployed.
 Kusum introduces Rakesh to her stage-director Pratap, who is arrogant and short-tempered.
 Pratap has an obsession for Kusum.
 Pratap can't tolerate intimacy between Rakesh and Kusum.
 Pratap throws out Rakesh from stage drama acting because of disobeying him.
 Rakesh does not take the post of a clerk of a company after misbehaving with interview-takers and tears his certificates of educational qualifications.